-The purpose of a pass-fail option is to encourage students to enroll in a course without adding to the existing pressures of grades, class standing, college acceptance, etc. Students may elect the pass-fail option under the following conditions:
+The purpose of a pass-fail elective is to encourage students to elect a subject without adding to the already existing pressures of grades, class standing, college acceptance, etc. Students may elect the pass-fail option under the following conditions:

 - The pass-fail option is only available to juniors and seniors. - A student may elect the pass-fail option for only one course per semester. - Courses elected on a pass-fail basis carry the same graduation credit as they now carry, and are recorded on the permanent transcript.
 Any course elected on a pass-fail basis would have no effect on the student's grade point average unless the student fails. - No required course for graduation can be included in the pass-fail option.
 AP classes cannot be taken for pass-fail. - Day-to-day grading of homework, special assignments, quizzes, tests, etc. is the same for students on the pass-fail option as for others.
 Report card marking, however, will be limited to pass or fail. - In the 1st semester, students may choose the pass/fail option until the end of the first term.
 In the 2nd semester, students may choose the pass/fail option until the end of the third term.
 The Pass-Fail form must be completed, signed, and submitted to your school counselor by the deadline.
 Students who elect a subject on pass-fail will be unable to reverse their decision at a later date. - Students taking a pass-fail course must be carrying the minimum credit load.
 One of these subjects may be a pass-fail course. - The National Collegiate Athletic Association (NCAA) will accept pass/fail grades if you earn a "P" in any of the core courses required for participation in college level athletics at a Division I or II college or university.
 When a P is earned, the Eligibility Center will assign the lowest passing grade for the class when calculating GPA eligibility.
+NOTE: Pass-Fail courses are not applied when computing the Honor Roll unless the student fails